-While Microsoft lead the way in desktop project management tools with MS Project, not everyone wanted the complexity that came with all of its capabilities.
+While Microsoft lead the way in desktop project management tools with MS Project.
+I used it and liked it.
+But not everyone wanted the complexity that came with all of its capabilities.
+That includes me now that my life is simpler.

 Go straight to the Quick Selection Guide